- Analog Products

 - MIC4607 – 85V, three-phase MOSFET driver with adaptive dead-time, anti-shoot-through and overcurrent protection

-The Microchip lineup of LIN transceiver products range from standalone to LIN transceivers to fully integrated System-in-Packages (SIPs) that include a voltage regulator and a microcontroller.
+Our lineup of LIN transceiver products ranges from standalone to LIN transceivers to fully integrated System-in-Packages (SIPs) that include a voltage regulator and a microcontroller.
 Our LIN transceivers are compliant with the industry-standard LIN bus specifications and are approved by the major global OEMs.

-Microchip’s portfolio of Operational Amplifiers (Op Amps) include general purpose, precision and zero-drift amplifiers.
+Our portfolio of operational amplifiers (op amps) includes general purpose, precision and zero-drift amplifiers.
 If your design requires low offset voltages or drift, low quiescent currents or enhanced EMI rejection, we have a solution that fits your needs.
 Our op amps are available in single-, dual- and quad-configurations in very small form factors.

 AN2520 - Sensorless PFC for a PMS Motor Using a PLL Estimator and Flux Weakening - Sensorless Field Oriented Control (FOC) for a Permanent Magnet Synchronous Motor (PMSM) Using a PLL Estimator and Equation-based Flux Weakening (FW) Application Note

 AN2557 - Sinusoidal Current Drive for Brushless DC Motor